styiannis/rectpackr-layout/README.md

 A web component that creates layouts by treating your HTML elements as rectangles and packing them using a best-fit 2D strip-packing algorithm.

-## Why a Packing Algorithm for Web Layouts?
+## ⚙️ Why a Packing Algorithm for Web Layouts?

 Web browsers naturally manage elements as rectangles. `rectpackr-layout` leverages this by applying a best-fit strip-packing algorithm — the same approach used in industrial optimization problems — to web layout creation.

-## Intelligent Layouts Through Automated Measurement
+## 🤖 Layouts Through Automated Measurement

 The algorithm intelligently works with whatever dimensional information is available: